List of Philippine flags: Regional flags

-Among the country's 17 regions, only the Bangsamoro Autonomous Region in Muslim Mindanao has its own officially legislated regional flag.
+Among the country's 17 regions, only the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) has its own officially legislated regional flag.
+In the past, the Autonomous Region in Muslim Mindanao (ARMM) also had its own officially legislated regional flag.
 The purported flag of the Cordillera Administrative Region — which has no elected regional government that could legally specify the details of the reported emblem — has not been attested.

 Provincial flags

 Municipal and city flags

 Like the flags of most Philippine provinces, flags of cities and municipalities usually just bear the seal of the municipality or city on a single or multi colored field, but there are some municipal or city flags that differ from the standard.
 All municipalities in the province of Camarines Norte and Aklan bear flags that differ from the standard.